imrinahru/my-site-fresh/content/01_Essays/What LF Japan RUG Made Me Reflect On.md

 We shouldn’t live in a world where the technologies shaping how we work, communicate, and make decisions feel closed off to most of us.
 I want to help build a world where people can use and understand AI—and, if they choose, help improve it—in a way that’s sustainable and empowering.

-That’s what I’m working toward.
-So where to begin?
+But where to begin?

-I appreciated the practical advice [[#Join the GenAI Commons Community]] shared by the speakers at the event, and conversation with [Leonard](https://www.linkedin.com/in/randomfoo/) afterward helped clarify a few things:
+I appreciated the practical advice [[#Join the GenAI Commons Community]] shared by the speakers at the event, and some conversation with the participants afterward helped clarify a few things:

 - Usability is a major bottleneck in open-source.
 Designers and non-technical users have a real role to play in making tools more accessible.